 Accounts Receivable vs. Accounts Payable

-Accounts Receivable Are Not Revenue
+Accounts Receivable Is Not Revenue

 AR Offers Insights into Operations

-Investors looking at a company’s balance sheet should pay attention to not only accounts receivable, but how it stacks up to accounts payable.
+Investors looking at a company’s balance sheet should pay attention to not only accounts receivable, but also how it stacks up to accounts payable.
 Both sides of the equation matter.
 And together, they tell the story of cash flow operations and the general financial health of the business.
 That said, more assets and accrued revenue are never bad things to see.